 Lambert-Eaton Myasthenic Syndrome (LEMS)

-LEMS is a rare autoimmune disease that affects about 1 in every 300,000 people worldwide.
+LEMS is a rare autoimmune disease that affects about 1 in every 100,000 people worldwide.
 In LEMS, the body attacks nerve cells that control a chemical called acetylcholine (ACh).
 ACh is an important chemical because it helps send messages between the nerve cells and the muscle cells.
 In LEMS, the nerve cells lose the ability to release ACh and that effects how muscles work.
-LEMS causes muscles to feel weak because it affects the neuromuscular junction—the place where nerve cells meet muscle cells.1-3
+LEMS causes muscles to feel weak because it affects the neuromuscular junction-the place where nerve cells meet muscle cells.
+Although there are limited cures for LEMS, there are ways to reduce symptoms.
+CBD oil is said to help with LEMS symptoms, including any pain or fatigue that may caused by the condition.
+Admiration is growing for CBD products as more and more health benefits are discovered.
+You can take CBD in many different forms to help with these undesirable symptoms, as seen on these CBD oil reviews, and make daily activities easier.1-3

 LEMS can occur at any age, but is commonly diagnosed in people who are over 40 years of age.
 Approximately 50% of people with LEMS also develop cancer-the most common form is a type of lung cancer called small cell lung cancer (SCLC), this is also known as paraneoplastic LEMS.
 Paraneoplastic LEMS typically occurs in people with a history of smoking and who are 50 years of age or older.
 Cancer is an important diagnostic criteria in people with LEMS, so cancer testing is recommended.